 If I’m traveling and the choices are Denny’s or IHOP, I ask the cook to put some mushrooms, tomatoes, onions, and spinach or asparagus on the grill, along with some unbuttered rye toast.
 It’s like an omelet without the egg; I call it a Nomelet.
 It is a wonderful taste combination.”

-Get Dr. Barnard’s Grilled Breakfast Tofu recipe, here.
+Check out Dr. Barnard’s Grilled Breakfast Tofu recipe.

 The Fruit-Packed Breakfast Dr. Joel Fuhrman Eats